-My name is Paolo Mossetti and I write mostly on politics, culinary industry and radical travelling.
+Paolo Mossetti is a writer and focuses mostly on politics, philosophy and radical journeys.

-I was born and raised in Napoli, Southern Italy, which peculiar lifestyle has inspired much of my work.
+Paolo was born and raised in Napoli, Southern Italy.

-At eighteen I moved to Milan, where I took a BsC and a MSc in Economics of Arts and Publishing.
-During those years I joined several underground literary projects and co-founded the guerrilla street-art group Il Richiamo (‘The Call’), which was engaged in anti-mafia activism.
+At eighteen he moved to Milan, where he took a BsC and a MSc in Economics of Arts and Publishing.
+During those years he joined several underground literary projects and co-founded the guerrilla street-art group Il Richiamo (‘The Call’), which was engaged in anti-mafia activism.

-Between 2007 and 2009 I documented extensively on the Santa Muerte devotion in Mexico, the anthropology of Mafia and the pop-folk scene across the Mediterranean.
+Between 2007 and 2009 he documented extensively on the Santa Muerte devotion in Mexico, the anthropology of Mafia and the pop-folk scene across the Mediterranean.

-My work appeared on Rolling Stone, Vice, Through Europe, Domus and other magazines.
+His works appear on Rolling Stone Italia, Vice, Pagina99, Counterfire, Domus and other magazines.